SEC-046: COVID-19 Health & Safety Requirement – Restrictions on Travel for Business & Instructional Purposes

 An individual who is employed by the University of Virginia Medical Center as a trainee in an Accreditation Council for Graduate Medical Education (ACGME) accredited or non-ACGME accredited post-graduate training program.

-Given the continuing risk associated with the disease caused by the novel coronavirus (COVID-19) in the United States and around the world, the University is restricting international and non-essential domestic travel for business and instructional purposes for the foreseeable future, regardless of funding source.
+Given the continuing risk associated with the disease caused by coronavirus (COVID-19) in the United States and around the world, the University asks that travel for business and instructional purposes follow these guidelines:

 All students and Graduate Medical Education (GME) Trainees traveling outside of the national borders of the United States for University-related purposes must adhere to policy PROV-010: Student International Travel.